City of Osmio

 Cookies

-The instance and content of cookie information in your computer are considered to be Personally Identifying Information, licensed by you to us under the terms of the standard Personal Non-disclosure Agreement and related Personal License.
+The instance and content of cookie information in your computer are considered to be Personally Identifiable Information, licensed by you to us under the terms of the standard Personal Non-disclosure Agreement and related Personal License to Personal Intellectual Property.

 Business Transfers